 The size of the rod is an important factor when purchasing window treatment hardware.
 The length of the rod is obviously dependant on the window size; however, you should also consider the thickness of the hardware.

 ● A thin rod with a 1” diameter can be used for sheer curtains.

 ● A medium diameter of 1 ⅛” to 1 ⅞” is the typical rod size used for custom-made draperies.

 ● Large rods with a diameter of between 2” to 3” are often used in rooms with high ceilings or two-story windows because they match the scale of the space.

 The style of your room will be a determining factor on the type of rod you should purchase.
 The design features of your room – such as wood, metal, or paint – will all come into play when choosing a finish for your drapery hardware.
 Balance out current textures and colors with window treatment hardware that complements these styles.

 Ornamental finials, which decorate the ends of the rod, are available in a wide variety of colors, materials, and designs.
 These, too, can be used as a unique touch to add depth and harmonizing texture to your overall decor.

 A variety of custom hardware choices are available for use in your home.
 Metal rods are popular in polished chrome, oil-rubbed bronze, and brushed nickel or gold.
+You may learn more about how efficaciously this process is carried out.
 Wood rods can give a country or homey feel and look beautiful with a washed finish which reveals the grain design.
 Other popular hardware styles include French rods and acrylic rods with finials.